 - South East (including St. Martin and St. Andrew)

-Next, you must find two people from your Electoral District to nominate you.
+Next, you must find two people on the Electoral Roll from the Electoral District you want to stand in to nominate you.
 These are people who think you would make a good Deputy.

-You will then fill out a nomination form and send it to the Bailiff.
-You would now be a candidate, hoping to be elected.
+A nomination form should be completed and sent to the Bailiff.
+You will now be a candidate, hoping to be elected.

 Now, the election campaign can begin.
-This is when you try to convince the people in your Electoral District that you would be a good Deputy and that you would represent them fairly in the States of Guernsey.
+This is when you try to convince the people in your Electoral District that you would be a good Deputy and that you would represent them fairly in the States.